nielskee/draft-articles/TechnicalHiringPart2.md

   and give thought to who should primarily lead the conversation, and who should primarily listen.

+## Assessing the phone screen

-When you get to the end of the screen, and discuss with your co-interviewer, talk around these points:
+When you get to the end of the screen, and discuss with your co-interviewer, focus your discussion around these points:

-- We talked to this candidate because we could picture them working with us.
+"We talked to this candidate because we could picture them working with us.
 Is that still the case after speaking with them?
-More so, or less so?
+More so, or less so?"

-- Did everything seem consistent?
+"Did everything seem consistent?
 Did the narrative we got from the candidate correspond to what we read on the CV?

-- When we asked technical questions, did the answers seem consistent with the experience that was being described?
+When we asked technical questions, did the answers seem consistent with the experience that was being described?
 Were there any obvious gaps?
-Were there answers that were obviously wrong?
+Were there answers that were obviously wrong?"

-- Did the candidate seem comfortable talking about the work they'd done, or did they hesitate?
-Did they try and steer the conversation away from technical questions?
+"Did the candidate seem comfortable talking about the work they'd done, or did they hesitate?
+Did they try and steer the conversation away from detail and technical questions?

-- Did we get a sense of enthusiasm and excitement about the technical domain, and also the role and our company?
+"Did we get a sense of enthusiasm and excitement about the technical domain, and also the role and our company?"

-- Now, allowing for the candidate being nervous, would we change our view on any of these points above?
+"And finally, allowing for the candidate being nervous, would we change our view on any of these points above?

 And make your decision : "Based on what we now know about this candidate, do we now think it's more likely or less likely that we'd